 Travelling with only a small bag or suitcase for the plane has a lot of benefits, but for longer trips such as over four days, you’d either have to pack extremely carefully or have to consider checking in a larger bag.
 You could also consider just taking a small cabin bag and washing your clothes while on your trip.

 Difficult if your flight has a weight allowance

-Most airlines do have a weight allowance for cabin bags apart from easyJet and possibly others.
-For airlines that do have a weight restriction it’s often quite low such as 5kg-10kg which means that heavy items, such as a DSLR, shoes and other items may quickly eat this allowance up.
-A good technique might be to put some heavy items in your pockets, and wear heavier shoes to try and counter this allowance.
+Most airlines do have a weight allowance for cabin bags apart from easyJet (subject to change) and possibly others.
+For airlines that do have a weight restriction, it’s often quite low such as 5kg-10kg which means that heavy items, such as a DSLR, shoes and other items may quickly eat this allowance up.
+A good technique might be to put some heavy items in your pockets and wear heavier shoes to try and counter this allowance.

 It’s also important you check the restrictions before you leave for the airport, such as the maximum dimensions for your cabin bag and also if there is a weight.
 If you don’t check this you run the risk of excessive baggage fees at the airport.

 If you’re a travel photographer and have a lot of equipment you may find it a pain travelling with just hand luggage.
 Often you’ll have a lot of heavy and bulky items such as lenses and camera bodies, potentially drones and this takes up a lot of your space in your bag.
 If you’re going for a very short trip such as three days you may cope, but anything longer you may find you need to take another bag with you.